tpresley/sygnal/README.md

 This will result in an Observable that fires every time the button is clicked.
 You might think, "That's great, but you don't look like you're doing anything when it fires!".
 Good observation!
 We don't do anything here because we pass this Observable back to Sygnal, and it will take care of watching our Observable, and doing things when needed.
 The only thing you'll ever need to get good at to build Sygnal components is 'finding' or 'composing' the Observables to pass to `actions`, and in most cases that's done with a simple call to one of the driver source objects like we did with DOM.

-> If you follow the evolution of Javascript frameworks, then you've alomost certainly heard about Observables, RxJS, or more recently Signals being incorporated more and more into popular frameworks.
+> If you follow the evolution of Javascript frameworks, then you've almost certainly heard about Observables, RxJS, or more recently Signals being incorporated more and more into popular frameworks.
 These concepts can be very confusing, and as powerful as they are, a common view is that using them can increase learning curves and make debugging harder.
 There is truth to that, but Sygnal does most of the heavy lifting for you, and adds easy to understand and actionable debug logs and error messages to keep the pain as small as possible.
 >
 > Sygnal uses an Observable library called [xstream](https://github.com/staltz/xstream "xstream GitHub page") which was written by the same team that created Cycle.js, and is specifically tailored to work well with components, and is extremely small and fast.
 We may add support for other Observable libraries like RxJS, most.js, or Bacon in the future, but unless you have a specific need for those other libraries, xtream is almost always the best choice anyways.